Mechanical Engineering (ME)

 ME 4355.
 Autonomous Systems and Robotics.

 This course introduces different types of autonomous systems, such as autonomous driving vehicles, drones, and robots.
 It provides an introduction to the methods and algorithms used in the design, construction, and operation of such systems.
-The emphasis is on the application of autonomous systems, their components, and their underlying control algorithms, including sensor fusion, real-time decision-making and learning, information processing, path planning, localization, and intelligent control.
-Prerequisite: ENGR 2302 and IE 3320 and [MATH 3376 or MATH 3383] and ME 4351 all with grades of “C” or better.
+Emphasis is placed on the application of autonomous systems, their components, and their underlying control algorithms.
+Topics include simultaneous localization and mapping (SLAM), sensor fusion, real-time decision-making, machine learning, information processing, path planning, localization, and intelligent control.
+Students combine material learned in previous courses such as dynamics and machine design with modern autonomous system algorithms to identify and analyze the complexity of real-world autonomous systems.
+Prerequisite: ENGR 2302 and IE 3320 and [MATH 3376 or MATH 3383] and ME 4351 with grades of “C” or better.

 Grade Mode: Standard Letter